 Can Foreign Body Ingestion Cause Bleeding In Dogs

-When something is eaten by your French Bulldog, it will take between 10-24 hours to pass through the whole digestive system.
+When your French Bulldog eats something, it will take between 10-24 hours to pass through the whole digestive system.
 Even so, certain things will take longer.

-Often items are just too large to move through the digestive system, and if this is the situation, they will cause obstruction.
+Often, items are too large to move through the digestive system, and if this is the situation, they will cause obstruction.

 Never pull a foreign material out of the rectum of your Frenchie.
 If it is still within your Frenchie, it can inflict damage to the internal tissues.